unisonweb/unison/development.markdown

 and select the `node-tests` or `shared-tests` executable to launch a REPL with access to the tests in either the `shared` or `node` project.
 From here, do `Main.main` to run the tests and `:r` for rapid recompile.

+You can also do:

+    stack build unison-shared && stack exec shared-tests stack build unison-node && stack exec node-tests

+If you want to run the tests outside the REPL.

 To build/run the node container:

     stack build --flag unison-node:leveldb unison-node